Many Minds from One Model: Bayesian-Inspired Transformers for Population Diversity: Bayesian-Inspired Population Model

 \subsection{Local Geometry and the Laplace Approximation}

-Let $\mathcal{D}$ be the training dataset and $\theta \in \mathbb{R}^d$ be the parameters of a Transformer.
+Let $\mathcal{D}$ be the training dataset, and $\theta \in \mathbb{R}^d$ be the parameters of a Transformer.
 We view the pre-trained parameters $\theta_{\text{MAP}}$ as the Maximum A Posteriori (MAP) estimate of the posterior $p(\theta|\mathcal{D})$.
 While $\theta_{\text{MAP}}$ captures a high-probability configuration, it collapses the rich information contained in the geometry of the loss landscape into a single point.
-To recover uncertainty, we employ the Laplace Approximation, modeling the posterior neighborhood around the mode as a Gaussian:
+To recover uncertainty, we employ the Laplace Approximation, modeling the posterior proxy around the mode as a Gaussian:

 Computing the exact covariance $\Sigma$ (the inverse Hessian) is not feasible for billion-parameter models.
-Furthermore, the true posterior landscape of LLMs is highly non-isotropic \citep{li2018visualizing}, and estimating its anisotropy at inference time without training data or gradients is not well-posed.
-However, explicitly modeling this anisotropy without access to the full training data or gradients during inference is ill-posed.
-For tractability, we adopt an isotropic covariance structure $\Sigma = \sigma^2 I$.
+Furthermore, the true posterior landscape of LLMs is highly non-isotropic \citep{li2018visualizing}, and estimating its anisotropy at inference time without access to training data or gradients is not well-posed.

+In principle, constructing the exact posterior geometry presents two pathways: (1) performing full Bayesian training to learn the parameter distribution from vast data associated with different LLMs (text-author pairs), or (2) computing the inverse Hessian matrix.
+However, both approaches are computationally prohibitive and data-intensive for modern LLMs.
+We therefore opt for a tractable approximation by empirically defining an isotropic covariance structure $\Sigma = \sigma^2 I$.
 From an information-theoretic perspective, this choice represents the Maximum Entropy distribution given a constraint on the expected Euclidean distance from the $\theta_{\text{MAP}}$ estimate.
 Rather than risking a mis-specified diagonal approximation that might bias the model into degenerate subspaces, the isotropic assumption effectively defines a spherical trust region for exploration.
-Importantly, our goal is not exact Bayesian inference, but as efficient sampling from a locally valid proxy posterior, but a practical balancing theoretical motivation with engineering feasibility.
+Importantly, our goal is not exact Bayesian inference, but efficient sampling from a locally valid posterior proxy, and a practical balancing of theoretical motivation with engineering feasibility.
+While this variance is treated as a structural hyperparameter rather than a learned parameter, we show that this simplification is empirically sufficient to induce meaningful population diversity without the intractable costs of the full Bayesian alternative